Vector TSP: A Traveling Salesperson Problem with Racetrack-like Acceleration Constraints: Introduction

-In \cref{sec:basic-results}, we make a number of general observations about \VTSP.
-In particular, we show that the optimal \Racetrack trajectory for an optimal \ETSP visit order may not result in an optimal \VTSP solution.
-In other words, the visit order is impacted by the acceleration model.
-Then, we prove in \cref{sec:complexity} that \VTSP is NP-hard in general (i.e., for some values of the above parameters), and in the other direction, it admits a natural reduction to a classical version of the TSP called \GroupTSP (in polynomial time, but with a practically-prohibitive blow-up of the instance size).
+In this article, we combine TSP and \Racetrack into a single problem called \VectorTSP, where a vehicle must visit an (initially unordered) set of coordinates (cities), using a trajectory that obeys racetrack-like constraints.
+The cost measure is the total number of vectors used, regardless of the distance traveled.
+Motivations for such a problems a varied.
+On the practical side, there is an increasing interest for using UAVs in delivery planning and patrolling.
+In the longer term, outer space travel will also be subject to similar isotropic constraints, where inertia matters more than speed.
+On the theoretical side, this problem is quite natural and the constraints are simplest possible in a discrete setting.
+Yet, it requires solutions that are significantly different from its standard versions, making this problem intriguing.

+The paper starts by describing the \Racetrack physical model and some of its basic properties, as well as the concept of configuration graph and algorithmic tricks based on this graph.
+Then, we define the \VectorTSP problem, together with a number of preliminary observations.
+In particular, we investigate the differences between \VectorTSP and \EuclideanTSP, showing that solutions visiting the cities according to an optimal \EuclideanTSP tour are suboptimal for \VectorTSP.
+This motivates the study of \VectorTSP as a problem of its own.

+Then, we prove that \VectorTSP is NP-hard.
+This result is not surprising in itself, but the proof is far from trivial.
+It proceeds by defining another version of the problem called \VectorTSPWS, where every city must be visited at zero speed.
+This problem is closer in spirit to \EuclideanTSP, making it possible to adapt the arguments used by Papadimitriou's reduction from \ExactCover to \EuclideanTSP.
+Then, we show that \VectorTSPWS reduces to \VectorTSP.

-On the algorithmic side, we present in Section~\ref{sec:algorithms} a modular approach to address \VTSP-like problems based on an interactive scheme between a high-level algorithm and a trajectory oracle.
-The first is responsible for exploring the space of possible visit orders, while making queries to the second for knowing the \Racetrack cost of the given visit order.
+On the positive side, we present an algorithmic framework for tackling \VectorTSP, based on an interactive scheme between a high-level algorithm and a trajectory oracle.
+The first is responsible for exploring the space of possible visit orders, while making queries to the second for assessing the quality of a particular visit order.
 We present algorithms for both.
-The high-level algorithm adapts a classical heuristics for \ETSP, trying to gradually improve the solution through generating a set of 2-permutations until a local optimum is found.
-As for the oracle, we present an algorithm which generalizes the \AStar framework to multi-point paths in the configuration space, using a dedicated cost estimation function based on unidimensional projections of the distances.
+The high-level algorithm adapts known heuristics for \EuclideanTSP, trying to gradually improve the solution through performing 2-permutations in the tour until a local optimum is found.
+As for the trajectory oracle, we present an original algorithm that generalizes \AStar to the search of multi-point paths in the configuration space, with a cost estimation function that uses unidimensional projections of the distances.

-In \cref{sec:experiments}, we present experimental results based on this algorithmic framework.
-These experiment demonstrate the practicality of our algorithms, and beyond, they motivate the study of \VTSP by giving empirical evidence that the optimal trajectory resulting from an optimal \ETSP tour is more and more unlikely to be optimal for \VTSP.
-In particular, the likelihood that our algorithm improves upon such a trajectory increases with the number of cities.